novellizator/absa-hw/README.md

-# Installation
+# Usage
-You can run it either directly or from docker
+You can run it either directly or from docker.

-## Direct run
+## Run Directly
 In the root folder run:

     yarn install